 Regular flour tortillas contain over 26 grams of total carbohydrates in one small tortilla[*].
 Corn tortillas, while gluten-free and slightly less carb-intense, still carry 12 grams of carbs[*].
 If you enjoy two to three tacos in one sitting, you just used up your total carb allotment for the day.

-Coconut flour is found in many low carb recipes, including pizza crusts, waffles and various keto bread recipes.
-What are the benefits of this low carb flour alternative, and why should you use it?
-Coconut flour:
+Coconut flour is a complete game changer when it comes to paleo, keto, or low-carb recipes.
+It’s used in pizza crusts and flatbreads, waffles, and various keto bread recipes.
+So what are the benefits of this low-carb flour alternative, and why should you use it?
+Coconut flour.

 #1: Coconut Flour Is Rich in Fiber